 The team synthesized our findings into a learner journey map.
 The map allowed us to identify different phases of the user journey with considerations to the actions they would take, their emotional experience, and identify opportunity areas.

-Based on feedback from learners, The Role IQ team determined that they could build upon the existing foundation of the product to provide additional value to learners.
+Based on feedback from learners, our team determined that they could build upon the existing foundation of the product to provide additional value to learners.

 There was an immediate opportunity to improve clarity for Role IQ learners, with a direct focus on: